 Basement Conversion Cost

-• The average cost of converting a basement is around £100,000
+- The average cost of basement conversion is around £100,000 in the UK.

-• The job will take approximately 2 - 3 weeks to complete
+- This job will usually take between 2 to 3 weeks to complete.

 Trying to find out how much a basement conversion costs?
 Got basement conversion ideas?